 The teacher of Class 4 is Mrs Warner.
 Mrs O'Neill, who is also a qualified teacher, works with Class 4 every morning!

-In Class 4, we set into two teaching groups for our mathematic lessons.
+In Class 4, we set into two teaching groups for our mathematics lesson.
+The Year 6 group is led by Mrs Warner and the Year 5 group is led by Mrs O'Neill.
 This enables us to teach to particular ability levels and also support children with their 'mastery of learning'.
-These groupings are fluid depending on the objectives being taught and the level of understanding for each pupil.

 GAPS (grammar, punctuation and spelling) continues to be a real focus in Class 4 and with the curriculum comes higher expectations for children to be able to spell correctly, use and identify some complex punctuation and also recognise classes of words and how these are used in grammar.
 Class 4 also continue to work on their Cursive handwriting script and are enjoying further developing the letter formations and the different joins.
 Many children have also reported positive comments about how much their handwriting has improved (teachers too!)